ajakaja/ajakaja.github.io/_posts/2024-09-11-vector-division.md

 \end{aligned}
 $$

 So that actually is an inverse also, and I suspect that in a sense it's the "minimal" inverse: it prefers only the information in $$\b{a}^{-1} \o \b{b}$$ required to produce $$\b{b}$$ again.
 Actually I suspect that this _is_ the reason that the geometric product works and why so many operations do seem to work from it.
 But I don't feel ready to make that argument in detail right now.
-I'm too tired.

 Anyway, the Clifford product produces a certain type of "actual" division, but what you lose in the process is an object that has a useful interpretation.
 A scalar plus a bivector is a... what?